fschaefer/Stately.js/README.md

     ...

-Because `this` refers to the `stateStore`, it is also possible to call an others state action (note: this won't trigger the `notification` callbacks):
+Because `this` refers to the `stateStore`, it is also possible to call an action from another state (note: this won't trigger the `notification` callbacks):

     ...